chrisguttandin/standardized-audio-context/README.md

 This is an implementation of the [`createIIRFilter()`](https://webaudio.github.io/web-audio-api/#dom-baseaudiocontext-createiirfilter) factory method.
 The [`IIRFilterNode`](https://webaudio.github.io/web-audio-api/#iirfilternode) constructor may be used as an alternative.

-⚠️ <!-- Bug #9 --> It has to be faked internally with a ScriptProcessorNode in Safari which means it is not as performant as in other browsers which support it natively.

 #### createMediaElementSource() / MediaElementAudioSourceNode

 This is an implementation of the [`createMediaElementSource()`](https://webaudio.github.io/web-audio-api/#dom-audiocontext-createmediaelementsource) factory method.
 The [`MediaElementAudioSourceNode`](https://webaudio.github.io/web-audio-api/#mediaelementaudiosourcenode) constructor may be used as an alternative.